patrickkunka/mixitup/docs/mixitup.State.md

-The DOM element that was clicked if the last oepration was triggered by the clicking of a control and not an API call.
+The DOM element that was clicked if the last operation was triggered by the clicking of a control and not an API call.